azaho/bfm/docs/getting-started/onboarding-reflections.md

 **Evaluation**

 I used a very simple evaluation setup for the `generate_frozen_features` method.
 I simply took the model's predictions and averaged them across the first dimension (the bins).

+**Results**

+The model began with an initial L2 loss of around 1200 to a final batch loss of 6.7 after 100 epochs.
+By 20 epochs, the loss had already dropped to around 20, and it took 70 epochs to reach a loss of under 7.